Skip to main content

 Additional Support: Sana’s Services for Alcohol Recovery and Mental Health

 At Sana, we understand that recovering from alcohol use disorder requires addressing both the physical and psychological aspects of addiction.
-Our luxury rehab center provides a range of treatments to support clients experiencing depression after stopping drinking and offers services tailored to meet each individual’s unique needs.
+Our luxury rehab center provides a range of tailored treatments to support clients experiencing depression after stopping drinking, including:

-- Mental Health Wellness Retreat: Our holistic approach addresses more than just addiction, incorporating emotional and physical wellness in a serene, luxurious setting in Stowe, Vermont.
+• Mental Health Wellness Retreat: Our holistic approach addresses both addiction and your emotional and physical wellness in a serene, luxurious setting in Stowe, Vermont.

-- Residential Treatment and Evidence-Based Therapies: With programs that integrate motivational enhancement therapy, cognitive behavioral therapy, and bipolar disorder and drinking alcohol treatment options, we offer comprehensive support for clients with co-occurring mental health issues.
+• Residential Treatment and Evidence-Based Therapies: With programs that integrate motivational enhancement therapy, cognitive behavioral therapy (CBT), and bipolar disorder and drinking alcohol treatment options, we offer comprehensive support for clients with co-occurring mental health issues.

 Our proximity to Burlington, Vermont airport allows for easy access, making Sana’s facilities a prime choice for those seeking both luxury and evidence-based treatment.